 Q2: Can you please tell me what this informal group, organization or institution is?

-A2: The answers needs to be developed based on which locally available groups / organizations / institutions provide the required assistance.
+A2: The answers need to be developed based on locally available groups / organizations / institutions, which provide the required assistance.
 After you include the pre-defined options, also leave space for the “other – specify: ………” option.